The Cultural Spring Charity

 • Fiona Martin

-Fiona joined The Cultural Spring Board in January 22, after working alongside many of the Team, and being inspired and excited by their work in South Tyneside and Sunderland.
+Fiona joined The Cultural Spring Board in January 2022, inspired by its values-driven work across South Tyneside and Sunderland.

 • Denise Wilson